Texts in English

 2019g-en.
 "Development of the social action-oriented approach and the resulting methodological situation in didactic of languages and cultures".
 “L’élaboration de la perspective actionnelle et la situation méthodologique résultante en didactique des langues-cultures”, was published in French in the Proceedings of the 2nd International Methodological Colloquium "Methodology of Language Learning .
 Towards Pedagogical, Didactic and Linguistic Excellence", Thessaloniki (Greece), 3-4 September 2018, https://methodal.net/L-elaboration-de-la-perspective-actionnelle-et-la-situation-methodologique.
 Also downloadable at : www.researchgate.net/publication/349830168.

 2019d-enCEFRL: this way out!
-English translation of the following parts of Bruno Maurer & Christian Puren, Par ici la sortie!
+English translation from the following parts of Bruno Maurer & Christian Puren, Par ici la sortie!
 (2019d): Back cover, General introduction, Chapter 1.3.4.7.
 A deception and a stratagem, Chapter 3.6.2 Communicative approach and Action-Oriented Approach e in the CEFRL and CV proficiency grids (extract), Conclusion of the first part (extract), General conclusion and (related) Bibliography.
 In February 2018, the Council of Europe published, more than 15 years after the Common European Framework of Reference for Languages (henceforth “CEFRL”), a Companion volume supposed to complete the 2001 document, with new scales of descriptors, especially for mediation.
 This late addition ignores all the criticisms of the CEFRL formulated in the meantime, as if this document were the definitive and unsurpassable reference in language-culture didactics.
 The first three parts of this book, CEFRL: This Way Out!, provide a close critique of these two publications, at the end of which it appears that the project of the CEFRL and its Companion Volume can be summarized in a few words: pretending to deal with teaching-learning-assessment, but in reality, working only to promote a limited and commercial form of assessment, namely certification.
 In the first two parts, the stranglehold of private interests on the European project of school language teaching is established, with supporting evidence, while the third part highlights the many theoretical and practical dead ends and inadequacies of the CEFRL, in particular its dependence on a single methodology, the communicative approach.
 The last two parts outline two parallel ways out of the CEFRL, both from a resolutely plurimethodological perspective: an "integrated assessment" that takes into account all the issues at stake in the language teaching-learning process; and an "integrated plurilingual methodology" that draws on the already existing in terms of learners' language repertoires and on the already constructed in terms of knowledge about languages and language-learning competencies.
 The "exit" of the CEFRL is now open, free and wide: the authors' wish is that researchers, trainers, publishers and teachers borrow it in great numbers, and develop it!
 (Back cover).

 Also available at: www.researchgate.net/publication/362717596.

 2019a-en.
 "The two opposing paradigms of the researcher in didactics of languages-cultures: personal conceptions and convictions".
-English translation of 2019a.
+English translation from 2019a.
 In this conference I argue that the idea that the "good" researcher in didactics of languages-cultures (DLC) must be "specialized", "sharp", and "deep"; "cutting edge" and "innovative"; "objective" is a one-size-fits-all thinking, in this case a conception of research that cannot and should not be the only one.
 In a polemical way, to make people think, I argue why a "good" researcher must be equally "superficial", "traditionalist", and even, if necessary, "opportunist" and "polemical".
 The thesis that I seriously defend in this conference is that "the researcher's posture is in tension between opposing logics", and at the same time complementary, as the epistemology of complexity requires.
 As the French artist Georges Braque said: "It always takes two ideas: one to kill the other".
 Also available at: www.researchgate.net/publication/365587805 (November 2022).

 -2018f-en.
 "The actuality of the communicative approach within the framework of the implementation of the Social Action-Oriented Approach (SAOA): A matter of contextualized and finalized construction".
-English translation of "L’actualité de l’approche communicative dans le cadre de la mise en œuvre de la perspective actionnelle : une affaire de construction située et finalisée", 2018f.
+English translation from "L’actualité de l’approche communicative dans le cadre de la mise en œuvre de la perspective actionnelle : une affaire de construction située et finalisée", 2018f.
 This article deals with a particular example of didactic engineering within the framework of a global reform of language teaching in a given school system, in this case Algeria, for the reform of the methodology of teaching national and foreign languages which is in progress there, centered on the implementation of the Social Action-Oriented Approach (SAOA).
 However, mastery of the communicative approach (CA) is essential to implement this AP, and in the absence of a single and coherent description of this approach, it is therefore essential to build an adequate model.
 The article may be of interest beyond the particular case of Algeria, insofar as the combination of the communicative approach and the action-oriented perspective is a choice that is currently imposed in school education in many countries (this is the case in France, for example).
 The article proposes a theoretical process, a practical approach, and several tools to design this combination: a table of "Different methodological matrices available in foreign language-culture didactics", to be combined and articulated between them; different existing lists of CA principles to be prioritized according to local institutional priorities ; finally, a "Conceptual map matrix of the communicative approach " allowing, by adding, deleting and relating its elements, to build a conceptual map of CA in adequacy with the teaching-learning-use environment (it is a "situated" construction), and which therefore takes into account the finalities and objectives of the school teaching of the language-culture (it is a "finalized" construction).
 Many concepts of the systemic theory used for the presentation of the "general system of research in didactics of languages and cultures" will be found in this essay : "Théorie générale de la recherche en didactique des langues-cultures.
 Essai" (Puren 2015a, also available in Spanish, 2015a-es).
 English version online: June 6, 2023.

 2016c-en.
 "The standard language exercisation procedure".
-English translation of 2016 article.
+English translation from 2016 article.
 This long 2016 article takes up, develops and illustrates with concrete examples of FFL (French as a Foreign Language) textbooks the standard procedure of language exercisation which appeared with the direct methodology of the beginning of the 20th century, and which remains until now the most developed model of management of teaching-learning activities between the initial presentation of a new language form and its objective, the spontaneous re-use by the learner in a personal situation of communication and/or action.
 This procedure consists of the following phases: reproduction (identical, identification/recognition, conceptualization, application, training, directed reuse, free reuse, and finally spontaneous reuse (or "re-production": production of a new personal message).
 I compare this procedure with Bloom's "taxonomy of objectives" and D'Hainaut's "intellectual activities" adapted to language didactics by two FFL specialists.
 In actual classroom practice, this procedure is subjected in real time by teachers and learners to adaptations in real time, the typography of which I propose (these are recursivity, inversion, combination, resumption, shortcut, postponement, continuum and differentiation).
 These adaptations ultimately transform this procedure into a process (as is the case with all procedures: cf. on this point my essay on modelization (“Modélisation, types généraux et types didactiques de modèles en didactique complexe des langues-cultures, 2022f, chap.
 4.1.3.3 "Du modèle-procédure au modèle-processus… et l’inverse, dans les pratiques de classe quotidiennes" ("From model-procedure to model-process... and the reverse, in everyday classroom practices, pp. 28-30).
 I conclude by proposing seven ways in which textbooks, despite their constraints, can help teachers make these adaptations.
 This article as a whole finally proposes a complex model of processual management of language practice that is useful both for teachers in their classroom practices and for students in their analyses of language textbooks.
 Also available at: www.researchgate.net/publication/365565266.
 (November 2022)

 2015f-en.
 "The methodological reflection in the teaching of French since the publication of the CEFR, an anemic field in need of healthy polemics".
-English translation of "La réflexion méthodologique en didactique du FLE depuis la publication du CECR, un domaine anémique en manque de saines polémiques" (2015f).
+English translation from "La réflexion méthodologique en didactique du FLE depuis la publication du CECR, un domaine anémique en manque de saines polémiques" (2015f).
 After an analysis of the underlying epistemology of the CEFR, characterized by the "ideology of consensual communication", the "ideology of expertise" and the "scientistic ideology", the author makes a very critical assessment of the current situation of the didactics of French as a foreign language (FFL) in France.
 1) The question of methodology, evacuated by the authors of the CEFR and deserted by the majority of didacticians, constitutes a work in progress to be urgently resumed.
 2) "[The] reverence of most French didacticians towards this document, on which for years they have poured ad nauseam respectful glosses worthy of biblical exegesis, as well as the silence of almost all the others (including the authors of the CEFR), are cruel revelations and a damning historical testimony of the level of intellectual anemia to which the didactics of the FFL has fallen in France."
 3) "[...] it seems that the whole didactics of the FFL in France has become too anemic to carry and carry out public controversies on any issue, and that it can only generate latent dissensions or aborted debates."
 Also available at:

 www.researchgate.net/publication/365344708 (November 2022).